JackcN2/Pybackup/README.md

 # Pybackup
-A python project to automatically back up a file to google drive Has configurable file target and backup interval
+A python project to automatically back up a file to google drive.

+Has configurable file target and backup interval